-Step into the world of investment, the balance of trade is one of the significant terms for economic analysis as it can impact the economic growth of each country and global commerce, as well as balance of payment.
+The balance of trade represents the difference between how much a country exports and how much it imports.
+It is one of the significant terms for economic analysis as it can impact the economic growth of each country and global commerce, as well as balance of payment.

 This article will explain the comprehensive details of what the balance of trade means, the factors and benefits, and how it differs from the balance of payment.